lyrasis/ansible-aide-role/README.md

 checksums - In aide.conf you can choose how many checksums to run.
-If you want to sacrifice security for speed, just use 1. aide_new_db - Used by the handler to determine where to put the new aide database aide_db -  Used by the handler to know where the current aide database is
+If you want to sacrifice security for speed, just use 1. aide_new_db - Used by the handler to determine where to put the new aide database aide_db -  Used by the handler to know where the current aide database is quiet_reports - set to yes if you don't want reports when nothing has changed
 ```

 Example Playbook